Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 1. Go to **Pages** in the WordPress admin dashboard.
 2. Select **Edit** for the page you want to add the chatbot to.
 3. Click the **plus button** to add a new block.
-4. Scroll down and click **Shortcode**.
+4. Scroll down or search for and click **Shortcode**.
-5. Add the shortcode for the chatbot:
+5. Add the shortcode for the chatbot (include the brackets):
    - For English: `[chatbot_avatar language="en-US"]`
    - For Canadian French: `[chatbot_avatar language="fr-CA"]`
 6. Click **Save**.
+7. Click **View site** to see the chatbot on your page.

 ---